 "The proper and immediate end of Christian education is to cooperate with divine grace in forming the true and perfect Christian, that is, to form Christ Himself in those regenerated by Baptism...For precisely this reason, Christian education takes in the whole aggregate of human life , physical and spiritual, intellectual and moral, individual, domestic and social, not with a view of reducing it in any way, but in order to elevate, regulate and perfect it."

 - Pope Pius XI, Divini Ilius Magistri

 The History & Governance of Pontifex University

 Pontifex University is an authentic Roman Catholic institution formed in 2015, operated by Holy Spirit College Inc., and overseen by a self-perpetuating Board of Trustees that governs the Solidarity Association of the Christian Faithful, a public juridical body established by decree pursuant to Cann.
 298-329.
 In its governance of Pontifex, the Association is supported by a distinguished Academic Advisory Board.
 The offices and campus of Holy Spirit College Inc. are at 4465 Northside Dr. NW, Atlanta, GA 30327.

 Pontifex University Programs

-Pontifex offers in-person and online programs: an online Master of Sacred Arts; a Master of Theological Studies with online or in-person options, an in-person Master of Theology, a blended Master of Arts in the Theology of the Body and the New Evangelization; an in-person Master of Religious Education; and a completely online Doctorate in Theology.
+Pontifex offers in-person and online programs: an online Master of Sacred Arts; a Master of Theological Studies with online or in-person options, an in-person Master of Theology, a blended Master of Sacred Arts in the Theology of the Body and the New Evangelization; an in-person Master of Religious Education; and a completely online Doctorate in Theology.

 Founded in 2015, Pontifex has grown tremendously in students and programs in the past 5 years.